 Collected data was comprised of demographics, clinical parameters, and laboratory values.
 Anemia was defined as hemoglobin levels of less than 13 in males and 12 in females.
-The serum ferritin levels, transferrin saturation, erythropoietin dosage, and inflammatory markers were also recorded.
+The levels of serum ferritin, transferrin saturation, erythropoietin dosage, and inflammatory markers were also recorded.